If your account is held with CMC Markets in the UK, the following is applicable to you.

 Using the scheme does not cost you anything, but to qualify for compensation you need to be eligible according to the FSCS rules.
 Generally, the FSCS covers private individuals, as well as some small businesses.

-Further information on the FSCS can be obtained from their website, fscs.org.uk or by calling the FSCS Helpline on +44 (0)20 7741 4100 or 0800 678 1100.
+Your eligible deposits with CMC Markets are protected up to a total of £85,000 by the FSCS.
+Further information on the FSCS can be obtained from their website: fscs.org.uk, or by calling the FSCS helpline on +44 (0)20 7741 4100 or 0800 678 1100.